 6. Past CC7D Steering Committee members and Jury members may participate on a CC7D Team after two consecutive years have passed from their active service on the CC7D Steering Committee .

 7. All teams must properly incorporate the Essential Elements into their film.

 —The required Character and Prop must be seen on-screen.

 —The Prop must be physically handled by any character on-screen.

 --The Line of Dialogue may be spoken or sung.
 If spoken or sung, the line must be clear and audible.
-It may be in any language, though if it is unclear that it is the Line, there must be a translation or caption. *If the line is written rather than spoken or sung, approval from the CC7D Steering Committee must be obtained prior to the July 17, 2019 Turn-In.
-Failing to contact the CC7D Steering Committee for approval of a written line will result in disqualification.
+It may be in any language, though if it is unclear that it is the Line, there must be a translation or caption. *If the line is written rather than spoken or sung, approval from the CC7D Steering Committee must be obtained prior to the July 14, 2021 Turn-In.
+Failing to contact the CC7D Steering Committee for approval of a written line could result in disqualification.
 The Line may not be altered in any way.

 —The enigmatic Fourth Element changes year to year and is determined by the Steering Committee.
 In the past, the Fourth Element has been used for different purposes and not always as a specific detail that must be apparent in your movie.
 The Steering Committee will explain the rules surrounding the Fourth Element when it is revealed at the Kickoff event.
 Incorporation of the Fourth Element must meet the requirements set by the Steering Committee, same as the other Essential Elements.